 Therefore, $Q$ is actually a coupling of the Lebesgue measure and the point process.

 (ii) Assume that $Q$ is an optimal coupling and that $\beta<1$.
-Then a similar argumentation as above yields that for each box $B_k$, Lebesgue measure of total mass $\ge (1-\beta)\cdot 2^{kd}$ has to be transported from the interior of $B_k$ to the exterior.
-As $k$ tends to $\infty$, the cost of these transports explode. \end{proof}
+Then a similar argumentation as above yields that for each box $B_k$, Lebesgue measure of total mass $\ge(1-\beta)\cdot2^{kd}$ has to be transported from the interior of $B_k$ to the exterior.
+As $k$ tends to $\infty$, the costs of these transports explode. \end{pf}

-\begin{corollary} In the case $\vartheta(r)=r^2$, given an optimal coupling $q^\bullet$ of $\leb$ and a point process $\mu^\bullet$ of unit intensity then for a.e. $\omega\in\Omega$ there exists a convex function $\varphi^\omega:\R^d\to\R$ (unique up to additive constants) such that
+\begin{corollary} In the case $\vartheta(r)=r^2$, given an optimal coupling $q^\bullet$ of $\leb$ and a point process $\mu^\bullet$ of unit intensity then for a.e. $\omega\in\Omega$ there exists a convex function $\varphi^\omega\dvtx\R^d\to\R$ (unique up to additive constants) such that

-In particular, a 'fair allocation rule' is given by the \emph{monotone map} $T^\omega=\nabla\varphi^\omega$.
+In particular, a ``fair allocation rule'' is given by the \emph{monotone map} \mbox{$T^\omega=\nabla\varphi^\omega$}.\vadjust{\goodbreak}

-Moreover, for a.e. $\omega$ and any center $\xi\in\Xi(\omega):=\mathrm{supp}(\mu^\omega)$, the associated cell
+Moreover, for a.e. $\omega$ and any center $\xi\in\Xi(\omega ):=\mathrm {supp}(\mu^\omega)$, the associated cell

 is a convex polyhedron of volume $\mu^\omega(\xi)\in\N$.
-If the point process is simple then all these cells have volume 1. \end{corollary}
+If the point process is simple, then all these cells have volume 1. \end{corollary}